w0rldart/w0rldart.com/README.md

 # Requirements
 * [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/) which can be installed manually or via [rbenv](https://github.com/rbenv/rbenv#using-package-managers) with `rben install # for latest Ruby version` and `gem install bundler`
 * Gem dependencies from `Gemfile` via `bundler install`
-* You might need to reload your shell after installing all the bundles

 # Usage
+ - `jekyll build`
+ - `jekyll serve`

+or the following if you did not reload your shell, after installing all the bundles

  - `bundle exec jekyll build`
  - `bundle exec jekyll serve`
- - `jekyll build`
- - `jekyll serve`